 Public Giving and Outreach

-12% of every sale is to be donated to non-political and secular non-profit organizations.
-Partnering publicly, however, with the organizations I have chosen to work with, requires a minimum donation amount that I have yet to reach.
+10% of every sale is donated to a-political and secular non-profit organizations.
 In my view, engaging in commerce, especially creatively based commerce, and not offering a tithe of compassionate humanity to others is as vacuous as it is callous.
-Selfishness has illuminated our present time, and defined itself in our shared stories of human societal enterprise, personality, and history.
+Selfishness has illuminated our present time and defined itself in our shared stories of human societal enterprise, personality, and history.
 Let’s change that together.

 Photo Process and Concepts

-Every image in “The European Portfolio” 35mm film hand developed prints” were developed in the old and complicated many stepped color process.
-Cheap materials were used; expired film, expired chemicals, a bathtub, aluminum basting pans for washing, cheap hardware store piping for water temperature regulation and a healthy amount of jerry-rigged nonsensical accoutrements.
+Every image in “The European Portfolio” 35mm film hand-developed prints” was developed in the old and complicated many-stepped color process.
+Cheap materials were used; expired film, expired chemicals, a bathtub, aluminum basting pans for washing, cheap hardware store piping for water temperature regulation, and a healthy amount of homemade nonsensical accouterments.

-The art is meant to be quick, fast, ugly, dirty.
-A 25 dollar kodak negative scanner was employed at the lowest resolution.
-The idea of the Europe portfolio was to show an unaltered noisy, oversaturated, washed out and grainy look at the lack of human presence, and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
-It shows the modern solitude hen surrounded by people.
-The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, and lenses diffused with vaseline and pantyhose.
+The art is meant to be quick, fast, ugly, and dirty.
+A very grainy photocopier scanner was employed at the lowest resolution to scan the darkroom-processed enlarged negatives.
+The idea of the Europe portfolio was to show an unaltered, noisy, over-saturated, washed-out, and granular look at the lack of human presence and the admiration of the beauty created by humans, through a fragmented and blurry worldview.
+It shows the modern solitude we feel when surrounded by people.
+The images have been crystallized with an old and broken Minolta SRT 202 camera, a Canon Canonet, a Minolta x-700, and lenses diffused with Vaseline and pantyhose.
 Some lenses were stuck on one aperture and required very creative methods for taking a proper exposure, others showed scratches and cracks.
-No attempts to remove dust, or damage to the scan was ever attempted.
-The should be seen beautifully through an ugly and broken lens.
-The only hope of the work is to somehow retain the faded analog charm of our collective human beauty and complication.
+Very few attempts to remove dust or damage to the scan were ever attempted.
+They should be seen beautifully through an ugly and broken lens.
+The only hope of the work is to retain somehow the faded analog charm of our collective human beauty and complication.

-The idea of this portfolio was to pull and stretch the low quality images as hard as possible, where they are washed-out, noisy, unclear, grainy, and pixelated when viewed up close.
-It is meant to expresses how difficult we must stretch our personal lenses to find beauty and only at a distance relative to our experience.
+The idea of this portfolio was to pull and stretch the low-quality images as hard as possible, where they are washed-out, noisy, unclear, grainy and pixelated when viewed up close.
+It is meant to express how difficult we must stretch our personal lenses to find beauty and only at a distance relative to our experience.

 “We have to find the beauty at a distance, almost in retrospect, as a close examination shows the flawed architecture of humanity, in truth, as subjectively beautiful in its rawness and grit.”